 - The audit and risk committee (ARC) is responsible for providing the Boards with oversight relating to risk and control matters, and reviews Liberty's risk and control philosophy, strategy, frameworks, policies and processes and effectiveness of the risk management system.
 The ARC is also responsible for reviewing compliance with risk policies and for the overall risk profile of the Group and Company.
 The committee also has primary responsibility for risks relating to the production of financial statements and for compliance and legal risks. - The respective boards monitor and provides oversight on "people" risks (such as those that arise from major business-wide change), customer fairness related risks, technology and information assets and processes, including: infrastructure, applications, information security (including cyber security), disaster recovery, IT investments and IT projects.
 The board ensures the integration of technology and information risks into the company's risk management system.
-The Executive committees are responsible for ensuring appropriate IT process governance and ensuring prioritisation of project delivery. - The investment committee is delegated authority by the Board to manage the subsidiary financial position.
+Joint ICT committee are responsible for ensuring appropriate IT process governance and ensuring prioritisation of project delivery. - The investment committee is delegated authority by the Board to manage the company's financial position, ensure optimal utilisation of the financial assets as well as Asset Liability Management (ALM).
 This committee is also responsible for providing recommendations to the ARC regarding all risk and control related issues that require escalation to the Board.